 - Flooded Forest - Zones previously underwater, 3, 4, 5, 6 and 8, have dried out and are now accessible by foot

-- Mountain Stream - A new major hunting location that new monsters Aoashira and Jinouga call home
+- Misty Peaks - A new major hunting location that new monsters Aoashira and Jinouga call home

 - Lava Canyon - An area of extreme heat and the new home of Akantor

-- Polar Zone - An area of harsh cold and the new home of Ukanlos
+- Polar Field - An area of harsh cold and the new home of Ukanlos

-- Sacred Mountain - A stormy mountain peak where hunters face Amagatsu Magatsuchi
+- Sacred Pinnacle - A stormy mountain peak where hunters face Amagatsu Magatsuchi

 Downloadable quests, often with unique challenges, are available to hunters with internet access for their PSP.
 These quests commonly are cross-promotions with popular Japanese companies and properties such as Famitsu magazine and the anime Negima!
 Capcom currently has planned releasing going through May 6, 2011 as follows.